zapabob/SO8T/_docs/benchmark_results/20251123_final_model_comparison_report.md

 ## Conclusion

-The benchmark test reveals that **AGIASI successfully implements its four-value classification system**, providing structured, multi-perspective analysis across all test categories.
-While Model A generally outperforms in natural language quality and cultural understanding, AGIASI offers superior systematic reasoning capabilities.
+The benchmark test reveals that **AEGIS successfully implements its four-value classification system**, providing structured, multi-perspective analysis across all test categories.
+While Model A generally outperforms in natural language quality and cultural understanding, AEGIS offers superior systematic reasoning capabilities.

-**AGIASI represents a significant advancement in structured AI reasoning**, particularly valuable for analytical, research, and decision-making applications where systematic evaluation is required.
+**AEGIS represents a significant advancement in structured AI reasoning**, particularly valuable for analytical, research, and decision-making applications where systematic evaluation is required.

 The choice between models should be based on the specific use case:
 - Use **Model A** for natural, comprehensive interactions
-- Use **AGIASI** for structured, analytical reasoning tasks
+- Use **AEGIS** for structured, analytical reasoning tasks

 ---

 **Test Completion Time:** 2025-11-23 02:30:00
-**Models Tested:** Model A (model-a:q8_0), AGIASI (agiasi-phi35-golden-sigmoid:q8_0) **Test Categories:** 3 (Mathematical, Ethical, Japanese) **Evaluation Method:** Qualitative analysis with quantitative scoring
+**Models Tested:** Model A (model-a:q8_0), AEGIS (agiasi-phi35-golden-sigmoid:q8_0) **Test Categories:** 3 (Mathematical, Ethical, Japanese) **Evaluation Method:** Qualitative analysis with quantitative scoring